-Enrichment of a particular protein is often desired in order to increase its signal in subsequent analysis steps.
-Protein G HP SpinTrap and MultiTrap are used to immobilize a biospecific ligand (i.e., an antibody) with affinity for the protein of interest.
+Enrichment of a particular protein is often desired to increase its signal in subsequent analysis steps.
+Protein A HP SpinTrap and MultiTrap are used to immobilize a biospecific ligand (i.e. an antibody) with affinity for the protein of interest.
+The Protein A/G SpinTrap Buffer Kit is optimized for the enrichment protocol and improves reproducibility and convenience.
 To correlate protein expression with, for example, disease or treatment, large numbers of samples must be prepared and analyzed.
 This is tedious work and a source of error.
 SpinTrap columns and MultiTrap 96-well filter plates provide reproducibility, flexibility, and convenience, thus minimizing variation during the enrichment step.